senseix21/healthcare-CRM/README.md

-# Backend Boilerplate - Postgres & Prisma
+# Backend Boilerplate - Prisma

 This guide will walk you through the process of setting up a backend boilerplate project with PostgreSQL and Prisma.
 By following these steps, you will clone the project, install dependencies, and configure Prisma for database management.
 Let's get started!